-Ranae is an ex-actor and stand-up comedian who left the entertainment business after giving her life to Christ.
+Ranae Shepherd is a former actor and stand-up comedian who left the entertainment business after giving her life to Christ.
 She also runs a super cool ministry/non-profit called The Night Shepherd, geared towards individuals working in two of LA’s most prominent industries.
 Read her Q&A to see why she stopped taking new roles and gigs, the day she accepted Christ into her life, and much more.

-What influenced your decision to move to Los Angeles and pursue a career in the entertainment industry?
+What inspired you to move to Los Angeles and pursue a career in the entertainment industry?

 I had initially dabbled in Tampa and Orlando’s entertainment scene, where I did some modeling work in Miami for a summer.
 I just always knew that moving to Los Angeles was the next step after that.
 I joined the Screen Actors Guild after working on a Larry the Cable Guy movie in Orlando, so I became a member of the union before moving out here.
 I also knew that it was the place to be if I ever wanted to do anything worthwhile!